ashification/GCIOT_EE513_RPI/README.md

 then open the .bashrc file to edit pi@RPIGCIOT:~ $ vim .bashrc

-un comment the ll alias for ls -l
+Uncomment the ll alias for ls -l

 to enable within session run the following, other wise close down and start new session pi@RPIGCIOT:~ $ exec bach